-12 This linear model (often referred to as the 'market model'), and its specification follow from the assumed joint normality of asset returns.
+&lt;sup>9 This linear model (often referred to as the "market model") and its specification follow from the assumed joint normality of asset returns.
 For that reason we remove from the AB index stocks with prices below \$2, since the asymmetry in their daily returns precludes a normal distribution.